The Adventures of Batman: Episodes

-The Batman segment of The Batman/Superman Hour consisted of one story presented in two 6 1/2-minute segments and one story in a single 6 1/2-minute segment.
+The Batman half of The Batman/Superman Hour consisted of one story presented in two 6 1/2-minute segments and one story in a single 6 1/2-minute segment.
 34 stories were produced (two-segment stories are listed first in each pairing):

+Popular culture

 The original villain Simon the Pieman makes a cameo appearance alongside Sweet Tooth in the Batman: The Brave and the Bold episode "A Bat Divided".

 Home media

 In 1985, Warner Home Video released five selected episodes of the series on VHS in the "Super Powers" video collection along with Aquaman, Superboy and Superman.

 In 1993, in Australia only, Warner Home Video released a four-volume VHS collection with four stories per volume.

 In 2008, episodes were released as digital downloads on iTunes, and streaming on Amazon Video.

-On June 3, 2014, Warner Home Video (via DC Entertainment) released all 34 original, uncut broadcast episodes on DVD in Region 1 in a 2-disc set entitled The Adventures of Batman.
-(Note: The episode pairings and order differ from the above list.)
+In June 2014, Warner Home Video (via DC Entertainment) released all 34 original, uncut broadcast episodes on DVD in Region 1 in a 2-disc set entitled The Adventures of Batman.

-On September 17, 2021, the show was available on HBO Max in Latin America, in celebration for Batman Day.
+In September 2021, the show was available on HBO Max in Latin America, in celebration for Batman Day.

-On November 15, 2022, it was announced Warner Bros.
-Home Entertainment will release the series on Blu-ray on February 28, 2023.
+Warner Bros.
+Home Entertainment released the series on Blu-ray on February 28, 2023.